webpack/webpack/README.md

 # Introduction

 webpack is a bundler for modules.
-The main purpose is to bundle javascript files for usage in browser.
+The main purpose is to bundle javascript files for usage in a browser.

 **TL;DR**

 * bundles [CommonJs](http://www.commonjs.org/specs/modules/1.0/) and [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) modules. (even combined)
-* can create a single bundle or a bunch of chunks loaded on demand, to reduce initial loading time.
+* can create a single bundle or multiple chunks loaded on demand, to reduce initial loading time.
-* dependencies are resolved while compiling, this makes the runtime very small
+* dependencies are resolved during compilation reducing the runtime size
-* loader can preprocess files while compiling, i. e. coffee-script to javascript
+* loaders can preprocess files while compiling, i. e. coffee-script to javascript

 Check the [documentation](http://webpack.github.io/docs/?utm_source=github&utm_medium=readme&utm_campaign=trdr) if you want to know more...